21+ Vault

 Allium cepa

 Jumbo, mild, and sweet enough to eat raw.
-Long-day variety — perfect for northern growers.
+Long-day variety, good for northern growers.
 Start early indoors.

 SweetLong Day110 Days